Please refer to 2020 Form W-4 FAQs if you have questions regarding the changes in the new 2020 Form W-4 compared to the 2019 Form W-4.

 You should indicate on Step 5 (Credits) how many of your dependents are qualifying children.
 If you don’t have any qualifying children, the Estimator will automatically determine the amount of EITC for which you are eligible.

 We recommend you check your inputs for federal income tax withheld on Step 2.
-Common mistakes made on this page that can greatly impact the amounts reflected in results include:
+Common mistakes made on this page can greatly impact the amounts reflected in results:

-- Double-check to make sure the “Year to date” field includes the total federal income tax withheld and the “From last check” includes only what was withheld for that pay period.
+- Double-check to make sure the “Year to date” field includes the total federal income tax withheld and the “Per Pay Period” field includes only what was withheld for that pay period.

 - Ensure you are referencing your most recent 2020 paystub and not one from a previous year.